5. Project Models to a Single Scenario

 #> 6 0.009240381 0.0001753492 0.0006784553 9.035171e-05

-#Consensus across partitions of the model 192
+# Consensus across replicates of the model 192

 head(p_df$Model_192$Model_consensus)